Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 Cultural issues, identity, home and belonging, loneliness, isolation, existential crises etc.

-- An initial exploratory meeting takes around 60-75 minutes and is charged at a flat rate of £60. *Special January discount of 50% off if booked by 31 January 2017*
+- An initial exploratory meeting and assessment takes around 60 - 80 minutes and is charged at a flat rate of £60.

 - Skype and online messaging sessions are also available, starting from £55 per 50 minute session.